diskmanti/zero/README.md

 ```

 Develop and test using server zero as control node.
 Enjoy git branch status in prompt.
-All files in *src* are stored outside the vagrant-zero repo.
+All files in *src* are stored outside the zero repo.
-The *src* directory will persist on host filesystem even if VM's are destroyed or the vagrant-zero repo is removed.
+The *src* directory will persist on host filesystem even if VM's are destroyed or the zero repo is removed.

 ```
 root@zero /sr $ cd my-repo